christophgockel/fake-ci/readme.md

 # Fake CI

-Run your CI pipelines locally for quicker iterations.
+Run your CI pipelines locally for quicker iterations and faster feedback.

 ## Development Notes